|Who may become a member?

 - Post personal contact information and resume or cirriculum vitae information;

-- Post a link to your website;
+- Post a link to your website and LinkedIn page;

 - Benefits provided by Securities Arbitration Commentator, Inc.